UniversalDependencies/docs/_pcm-dep/discourse.md

 udver: '2'
 ---

-The`discourse` relation is used for interjections and other discourse particles elements.
+The`discourse` relation is used for interjections and other discourse particles elements which are not clausal.
+For clausal discourse markers we use the relation [parataxis:discourse]()

 ~~~ conllu
 # visual-style 5 1 discourse	color:blue